Inserting Subtemplates into Templates

 To include a link to a file in a scriptable template, reference the file record ID in an insert

 directive.
-For example, the following code inserts the publishable file URL for file 123 in the email message:
+For example, the following code adds the publishable file URL for file 123 in your email message:

 <#include "123">